jayinai/ml-interview/README.md

 In random forest for each split we only consider a subset of the features and therefore reduce the variance even further by introducing more uncorrelated trees.

+I wrote a [notebook](notebooks/bag-rf-var.ipynb) to illustrate this point

 [back to top](#machine-learning)